 When it comes to families, parents in Asia tend to be fairly involved in their adult children’s relationships.
 First impressions on the family are important, as winning parents over can make the relationship go much more favorably.

-Many Asian cities still regard sex before marriage taboo, but in some areas this attitude is changing.
+Many Asian cities still regard sex before marriage taboo, and because of this Asian dating isn't for everyone, but in some areas this attitude is changing.
 Larger cities like Shanghai or Beijing tend to have adopted a more Westernized view of premarital sex, but still, there are men and women that stick with their traditional upbringing, waiting until after marriage.

 There tends to be quite a bit of pressure from parents and grandparents for adults to get married before a certain age.
 There’s a term called “left-over women”, which are women who are above age 27 and are still not married.
 This puts some pressure on the young adults to take dating more seriously than some other countries where it’s quite fine to wait until later in life to marry.

 If you’re seriously dating in China, it’s acceptable to be pretty absorbed in your partner, sometimes even wearing the same outfit.
 It is even considered pretty normal to not have friends and a social life outside of your partner, which Westerners would deem codependent.
-Dating is a serious endeavor in Asia, so it’s not unheard of to hear couples calling themselves husband and wife even before marriage.
+Dating in Asia is a serious endeavor, so it’s not unheard of to hear couples calling themselves husband and wife even before marriage.
 They’re not playing the field just for the fun of it; they’re in it to win it with a home run kind of marriage.

 As always, there are some Asian men and women who don’t hold onto customs or traditions when it comes to dating.
 With the internet now at the fingertips of many Asians, adopting the dating traditions of other areas of the world is easy, and is part of the reason dating cultures are experiencing change around the world.